 A majority of the Company's products are in markets that are currently experiencing low growth rates.
-Where the Company enjoys a commanding market position, such as table tennis tables in the Sporting Goods segment and paper folding machines in the Information Security and Print Finishing segment, revenue growth is expected to be roughly equal to general growth/decline in the economy.
-However, in markets that are fragmented and where the Company is not the dominant leader, such as archery in the Sporting Goods segment and data security shredders in the Information Security and Print Finishing segment, the Company anticipates growth.
-To enhance internal growth, the Company has a strategy of acquiring companies or product lines that complement or expand the Company's existing product lines.
+Where the Company enjoys a commanding market position, such as table tennis tables in the Sporting Goods segment and paper folding machines in the Information Security and Print Finishing segment, revenue growth is expected to be roughly equal to general macro-economic consumer trends.
+However, in markets that are fragmented and where the Company is not the dominant leader, such as archery in the Sporting Goods segment, the Company anticipates growth.

+To enhance growth opportunities, the Company has a strategy of promoting new product innovation and development and brand marketing.
+In addition, the Company has embarked on a strategy of acquiring companies or product lines that complement or expand the Company's existing product lines or provide expansion into new or emerging categories, particularly in its Sporting Goods segment.
 A key objective is the acquisition of product lines with barriers to entry that the Company can take to market through its established distribution channels or through new market channels.
 Significant synergies are achieved through assimilation of acquired product lines into the existing company structure.
-Management believes that key indicators in measuring the success of this strategy are revenue growth, earnings growth and the expansion of channels of distribution.
-The following table sets forth the annual percentage change in revenues and net income (loss) over the past three years:
+The Company also sometimes divests or discontinues certain operations. assets, and products that do not perform to the Company's expectations or no longer fit with the Company's strategic objectives.